-Your boat is equipped with a pressurized freshwater system.
-The freshwater pump is activated by the freshwater switch on the helm switch panel and supplies water from the 20 gallon (75.7 L) water tank to the freshwater components on board.
-The freshwater pump and the water tank can be accessed through the forward rigging lid.
+The 307 comes with a pressurized freshwater system.
+The freshwater pump is activated by the freshwater switch on the helm switch panel, and supplies water from the 32 gallon (121.1 L) water tank to the freshwater components on board.
+The freshwater pump is located on the port side of the aft rigging compartment.
+The water tank is located aft, next to the transom.